Every few weeks we host talks with Product and Marketing experts to discuss strategies, tactics, and pro-tips they use to ship great products.

 These talks and AMAs are for members of the Launch Awesome community, the go-to-place to learn, discuss, and connect with Product and Marketing leaders that want improve how their companies launch new products and features.
 Our goal is to create a space where the next generation of Product and Marketing leaders can come up together.

 Interested in joining?
 Request an invite here.

-This edition featured James Doman-Pipe (Remote) and Alicia Carney (Lune) who gave us the scoop on Narrative Design.
+This edition featured James Doman-Pipe (Remote) and Alicia Carney (Lune).
 The full video recording is here 👇🏼

 Or read the transcript of some of the highlights:

 James: "Even though we had the core concept we knew was valid, we knew it was a thing, we knew it should be working, we just weren't seeing that come through in the results at all."